Skip to content

 When deciding how to pass credit card fees on to your customers, consider the following:

-1. Compliance: Ensure your chosen method aligns with state laws and card network rules
+1. Compliance: Ensure your chosen method aligns with state laws and card network rules.
+For example, Oklahoma will have a change in law to permit surcharging as of November 1, 2025.

 2. Transparency: Clearly communicate any added fees or discounts at checkout